 - Welcome bonus: You can now earn 60,000 Ultimate Rewards points, worth $750 in credits towards everyday spending or travel booked through Chase, after spending $4,000 within three months of account opening.

 - Rewards for spending: 5x on streaming purchases and Lyft rides, 3x on gas and 2x on travel and dining.

 - Annual fee: $95.

 Here’s another leading rewards card that’s recently increased its welcome bonus and made changes to offer more non-travel rewards.
-This latest offer provides 100,000 bonus miles, worth $1,000 in rewards, after you spend $20,000 within a year of account opening.
-To earn that bonus, you’d have to spend an average of $1,667 per month with the card.
-Alternately, you can still earn 50,000 points by spending just $3,000 within three months of account opening.
+This latest offer provides 60,000 bonus miles, worth $600 in rewards, after you spend $3,000 within the first three months of account opening.

 The Venture Rewards card offers unlimited double miles on all purchases, plus 5x miles on all food delivery and pickup orders with Uber Eats (through January 31, 2021).
 Miles can be redeemed for one cent each as statement credits towards travel purchases, and until the end of 2020, you can redeem your rewards for recent, eligible restaurant delivery, takeout and streaming service purchases from thousands of merchants.
 You can also transfer your Capital One Miles to airline miles or hotel points.
 There’s a $95 annual fee for this card.